Independent operators

 How long is the status decision valid?

 The status decision is valid for the term of the contract, or as long as there is no change in the working relationship between the business and the person providing the work.
-If there is a change in the working relationship as a result of a new contract, you can contact the WSIB for a status decision.
+If there is a change in the working relationship due to a new contract, you can contact the WSIB for a status decision.

 If it is determined you are an employee of the business, the decision is valid until your employment relationship changes.